 Career advising appointmentsBook a one-on-one career advising appointment with a career educator or peer advisor if you are exploring your options, looking for work or considering graduate school.
 Learn more about Career advising appointments

-Career fairsCareer fairs gather many employers in one space so that you can meet and speak with recruiters, hiring managers and employees from Canada's top employers and global organizations.
-Learn more about Career fairs
+Career and further education fairsCareer fairs gather many employers in one space so that you can meet and speak with recruiters, hiring managers and employees from Canada's top employers and global organizations.
+Learn more about Career and further education fairs

 Industry SpotlightsIndustry Spotlights invite employer representatives working in industry specific careers to participate in a panel discussion and speed networking activity where they meet with students and recent graduates.
 Learn more about Industry Spotlights